dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 Since 10.7, the prelinkedkernel has been the default way for real macs to boot.
 This contained a very minimal amount of kexts to get a mac booted.
 This same bundle is what OpenCore uses to inject kexts, and was hoped to last quite some time.
 With macOS Big Sur, a huge change happened in where Apple no longer makes it the default form of booting.
 Instead opting for a new bundle called the Kernel Collections, which is unfortunately not compatible with OpenCore's kext injection system currently.

 To get around this, we can actually force the prelinkedkernel with a simple NVRAM variable.
-1 small problem, while an fully installed Big Sur has a PK, the installer doesn't have a prelinkedkernel.
+1 small problem; while a fully installed Big Sur has a PK, the installer doesn't have a prelinkedkernel.
 So we need a middle man to install macOS for us, this either being:

 * A Genuine Mac
 * Virtual machine